krother/training_and_teaching_methods/coding_exercises/reduced_examples.rst

 Also, they lead to success for most participants quickly.
 On the other hand, following a step-by-step guide is not very challenging for advanced students.
 As a participant, you are aware that you are following a *“safe path for tourists”*.
+This could limit the learning experience.
+Also, reliable step-by-step instructions need time to prepare.
-This could limiting the learning experience.
-Also, it takes a while to create a step-by-step instruction that works under most circumstances.
-Python installations, environments, missing libraries or a simple typo could still require your help.
+Python installations, environments, missing libraries or a simple typo in the the instructions will require your help.

 Concluding, step-by-step tutorials are a useful method for a first confrontation with a new technology.